 When dealing with low-volume manufacturing, there is a higher chance that your production cost will be driven upwards by the fixed costs that won’t be spread over too many parts.

 Another angle to consider is how low-volume manufacturing will generally increase the operational time.
 This is because of the numerous stops and starts when making only a few units of a part.
 Unlike full-scale manufacturing, where tens of thousands of products are being run.
-You may simply need 1000 units of product A and 500 of product B. A lot of time is lost between programming, adjustment, test runs, and operators getting used to your part.
+You may need 1000 units of product A and 500 units of product B. A lot of time is lost between programming, adjustment, test runs, and operators getting used to your part.

-2. Raw materials
+2. Raw Materials

 3. Manufacturing Cycle Time

 The manufacturing cycle time refers to the total time taken to produce a batch of parts.
 Depending on the total quantity to be manufactured and the machine capacity, a batch may run 500 to 1000+ units at a time.
 The longer it takes to make a single unit of your part, the more that unit will likely cost.
-This cost will also be scaled to accommodate the total units you desire to make, although, at some volumes, the cost per part begins to reduce.
+This cost will also be scaled to accommodate the total units you desire to make, although at some volumes, the cost per part begins to reduce.

-5. Country of manufacture
+5. Country of Manufacture

-If you want a factory rush order, this will likely mean that the workshop will have to suspend its other jobs and dedicate resources (machines and labor) to it.
+If you want a factory rush order, this will likely mean that the workshop will have to suspend its other jobs and dedicate resources (machines and labour) to it.
 Overtime payments may even arise.

 7. Demand and Supply

-Planning around your supplier’s peak period can drive the cost of your project significantly because of the strain on the resources available in the workshop at that period.
-When demand is high, your manufacturer is likely to charge you higher because the higher the demand, the higher the price.
-However, placing your order at their less active and quieter periods will be the opposite – lower rates.
+As we all know, there is no business without economics.
+Planning around your supplier’s peak period can drive the cost of your project significantly because of the strain on the resources available in the workshop during that period.
+When demand is high, your manufacturer is likely to charge you more because the higher the demand, the higher the price.
+However, placing your order during their less active and quieter periods will result in lower rates.

 An example can be made for seasonal stock, such as sweaters and knitwear.
 You can either place your order in the ember months, where you have to pay more or plan your resources and have your stock made in January for lower—assuming that the cost of storing your inventory till winter is still lesser than manufacturing in the peak period.